In this class we’ll explore the barriers women face to speaking up and sharing our opinions.

 All of this results in one very specific and constant message being expressed repeatedly to all females; Your experience doesn’t matter.
 Your opinion is not important.
 Your ideas are irrelevant.
 There’ll be negative consequences if you choose to speak up.

-The world is not a better place for hearing the voices, opinions and experiences of such a privileged few.
+The world is not a better place for hearing the voices, opinions and experiences of the few.
 In fact, it is far worse off.

 It’s time to change all of that.